David-Way/david-way.github.io/content/blog/design-system-color-utilities/design-system-color-utilities.md

 				) {
 					context.report({
 						node: node,
-						message:
+						message: `
-							"Manually check this element for color contrast against its background.
-Include tests for the state.", });
+								1. Manually check this element for color contrast against its background.
+Include tests for the interaction states if applicable.
+								2. Check if this color is applied to more than 10% of the page; one color should not overpower the other colors on the page.
+								3. Is this color used to convey meaning consistently across the application, and does the selected color use align with conventional use or have mismatched cultural connotations to your user?
+								4. Check to see if color alone is being used to convey information, and ensure text and graphics are understandable when viewed without color.
+							`,
+					});
 				}
 			},